-Example: if the toggle is marked USB-SPDIF - the lever towards USB meand USB is selected, lever towards the RCA means RCA is selected.
+Example: if the toggle is marked USB-SPDIF - the lever towards USB means USB is selected, lever towards the RCA means RCA is selected.
 Same for Toslink, AESEBU, BNC etc.

 The USB selector - selects USB against "all other digital inputs".
 Only then "all others" can be individually selected by the respective switches.
 USB selection to USB overrides all other inputs.
-Similarly, DSD is higher on the hierarchy ladder and DSD choice overrides USB, and all others.